mhweiner/hoare/README.md

 A simple and opinionated Javascript/Typescript testing framework designed to help you to write and execute simple, readable, and maintainable tests.

-Named after Sir Tony Hoare (aka C. A. R. Hoare), and the Hoare Triple, the cornerstone of Hoare's axiomatic method of testing computer programs (what we largely consider unit testing today).

 **Out-of-the-box Typescript support 🔒**
 - Written in and designed around Typescript.
 No special configuration needed, and no plugins to install.
 Works great with [c8]() for code coverage.
 - Handles compilation errors gracefully.